bdub/greenups/README.rst

 #.
 Install additional dependencies
 #.
 Use the Django admin to create the project

-*note: these instructions show creation of a project called "icecream".
+*note: these instructions show creation of a project called "greenups".
 You should replace this name with the actual name of your project.*

 Working Environment